 We will do our best to get the results to your doctor by the next business day.

+This exam is covered under your Alberta Health Care Plan.
+It is not currently offered at our Saskatchewan clinics.
 In certain circumstances (e.g., scuba diving or pilot’s license), you may be required to pay for the exam.

 Please ensure that you bring your requisition with you to your appointment.